AI-powered grocery inventory startup Shelf Engine nabs $41M

 Shelf Engine doesn’t charge for items that don’t sell — retailers only pay for the items that do.
 According to Kalb, one national grocer increased its profit margin 63.7% by using Shelf Engine to eliminate the cost of shrink from spoilage, breakage, and theft.
 Shelf Engine’s customers on average minimize stockouts by 90% while reducing food waste by as much as 32%, Kalb claims.

-“We’re reducing waste, while simultaneously increasing sales, and that goes straight to the grocer’s bottom line,” Kalb said.
+“We’re reducing waste, while simultaneously increasing sales, and that goes straight to the grocer’s bottom line,” Kalb added.
 “We’re helping grocers to make much more money, better positioning them to gain market share and offer competitive prices, especially important as tech giants and other disruptors are entering the market.
 This latest round will enable us to further meet the demand from our customers to launch into thousands of new stores in the next 18 months.”

 General Catalyst led the funding round announced today with follow-on investments by GGV Capital, Foundation Capital, 1984 Ventures, Correlation Ventures, Founders’ Co-op, Soma Capital, Firebolt Ventures, and Initialized Capital.
-In addition to continued expansion, Shelf Engine says the round will enable it to further invest in its team of engineers, data scientists, and supply chain automation specialists.
+In addition to continued expansion, 145-employee Shelf Engine says the round will enable it to further invest in its team of engineers, data scientists, and supply chain automation specialists.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: